-- 2.8.5.01 ASA supports the participation of all types of lenders to provide businesses with loans or other financial arrangements to add value and find new uses for agricultural commodities. - 2.8.5.02 ASA will support the Farm Credit Service (FCS) as a farmer-owned and controlled financial cooperative to meet the needs of agriculture. - 2.8.5.03 ASA opposes any restructuring of FCS that replaces farmer-elected members of FCS Boards with commercial bankers or expands bank access to FCS funding. - 2.8.5.04 ASA believes the Farm Service Agency (FSA) should have the ability to make direct loans and loan guarantees sufficient to meet producer requirements for operating funds that are not met by other farm lending institutions. - 2.8.5.05 ASA supports adequate funding for FSA credit programs including: - Increase of guaranteed loan limits; - Increase of the subsidy rate on guaranteed loans; - Interest assistance for guaranteed farm ownership loans - To fully fund the direct Farm Ownership Loan Program; - Extended lifetime loan eligibility for FSA credit programs; - Waiver of the 1% fee for guaranteed loans; - Interest assistance on loans for building farmer owned grain facilities. - 2.8.5.06 ASA supports the USDA farm storage facility loan program with this exception.
-ASA recommends to USDA-FSA to establish terms of the loans to be the same regardless of the dollar amount of the loan. - 2.8.5.07 ASA supports strengthening the FSA appeals process at all levels.
+- B-218.
+ASA supports the participation of all types of lenders to provide businesses with loans or other financial arrangements to add value and find new uses for agricultural commodities. - B-219.
+ASA will support the Farm Credit Service (FCS) as a farmer-owned and controlled financial cooperative to meet the needs of agriculture.

+- B-220.
+ASA opposes any restructuring of FCS that replaces farmer-elected members of FCS Boards with commercial bankers or expands bank access to FCS funding. - B-221.
+ASA believes the Farm Service Agency (FSA) should have the ability to make direct loans and loan guarantees sufficient to meet producer requirements for operating funds that are not met by other farm lending institutions. - B-222.
+ASA supports adequate funding for FSA credit programs including: - a.
+Increase of guaranteed loan limits - b.
+Increase of the subsidy rate on guaranteed loans - c.
+Interest assistance for guaranteed farm ownership loans - d.
+To fully fund the direct Farm Ownership Loan Program - Extended lifetime loan eligibility for FSA credit programs - f.
+Waiver of the 1.5% fee for guaranteed loans - g.
+Interest assistance on loans for building farmer-owned grain facilities - h.
+Returning the FSA Interest Assistance Program for bank loans - B-223.
+ASA supports the USDA farm storage facility loan program with this exception: ASA recommends to USDA-FSA to establish terms of the loans to be the same regardless of the dollar amount of the loan. - B-224.
+ASA supports strengthening the FSA appeals process at all levels.
 (2016)